cosmos/sdk-tutorials/academy/2-main-concepts/events.md

 It would be good to document a game's lifecycle via events in your checkers blockchain.

-For instance, you can emit a specific event such that when creating the game:
+For instance, you can emit a specific event such as when creating a game:

 ```go
 var ctx sdk.Context